tferega/revenj/tutorials/revenj-tutorial-setup.md

 ![Configuration](pictures/config.png)

-Let's take a look at the solution file to see what's going on.
+Let's take a look at the solution file to see what's going on:

 ![Unmanaged DSL Platform project](pictures/sln-changes.png)